automatika-robotics/embodied-agents-tutorial/README.md

 ## Recipe 6 - An Arbitrarily Complex Agent:

 > [!CAUTION]
 > This recipe only works on the GPU container that has roboml installed.
-However, you can comment out the SpeechToText and TextToSpeech components to run it with the CPU container.
+However, you can comment out the SpeechToText and TextToSpeech components (which use RoboML) to run it with the CPU container.

 First we will turn on the webcam similar to the previous recipe.